2025 Guide to Christmas at Hersheypark

 Hershey Chocolate World is located at the same parking complex as Hersheypark.
 It is a very large store with bake shops, a free factory tour, and paid activities to enjoy.

-During the holidays they have specialty treats as well as photos with Santa and cookie decorating with Mrs. Claus.
+During the holidays they have specialty treats as well as photos with Santa as well as the Grinch and other holiday characters.

 Guests can also view the Hershey’s Holiday shop decorated with candy.
 It is free to walk around Hershey Chocolate World and is worth including in your visit.